sdemingo/grom/README.md

 Create a new site
 =================

-You can create a new site writting the next command.
+You can create a new site typing the next command, the <grom-dir> is the directory where grom was installed.

-    grom create <grom-dir> <site-dir>
+    grom create <grom-dir>

-Where <grom-dir> is the directory where grom was installed and
-<site-dir> is the directory of the new blog.

 Now you can add a new post or a new static page using:

-    grom add-post <site-dir> <post-name>
+    grom add-post  <post-name>
-    grom add-static <site-dir> <static-page-name>
+    grom add-static <static-page-name>

-To edit your new files you have open your text editor and load your file from <site-dir>/posts or <site-dir>/static.
+To edit your new post open your text editor and load the file from <site-dir>/posts or <site-dir>/static.

-Finally, to build all the blog and test like before with sample-blog:
+Finally, to build all the blog or test it before update the master version you can type:

-    grom build <site-dir>
+    grom build
-    grom serve <site-dir>
+    grom serve